MRF-UTILITY/MRF/README.md

 ---

-## 🤝 Contributing
+## 💡 Suggesting Enhancements for Continious Improvement

 Excited to collaborate with contributors!
-To help enhance this tool, please follow these steps:
+To help enhance this tool & add more features, please follow these steps:

 1. Fork this repository.